Holism and Reductionism in Psychology

 In contrast, holism focuses on systems as a whole rather than individually.
 An example of holism in Gestalt psychology.
 Founded in Germany in the early 20th century, Gestalt psychology focussed on perception and argued that explanations only make sense as a whole, and that looking at individual elements won't make sense on their own.

 Similarly, humanistic and cognitive psychologists also follow a holism approach.
 The humanistic approach argues that actions as a whole forms an identity; so a lack of 'wholeness' or identity leads to a mental disorder.
-Cognitive psychologists believe that the network of neurons in our brain (which are formed and destroyed by environmental experiences) acts differently as a whole that as individual components.
+Cognitive psychologists believe that the network of neurons in our brain (which are formed and destroyed by environmental experiences) acts differently as a whole than as individual components.

 This approach argues that individual components aren't as important in explaining behaviour than how all these components work together as a whole.